viven06/viven06/README.md

 # 💫 About Me:
-Organized chaos 🦉 and diligent laziness 👾 lay at the core of my skills, which I try to improve with each new day and each new challenge I face regarding tech and programming. 🛸
+Organized chaos 🦉 and diligent laziness 🛸

 ## 🌐 Socials: